What is a Webhook? A Beginner’s Guide

 - Cost

-The clear advantage to using them is that they’re automatic.
-They don’t require you or your tool to spend effort and resources to query the API of the tools you need to interact with.
-You just maintain a server able to accept the webhooks, and it receives the news.
+The clear advantage to using them is that they’re automatic, automating processes.
+When a specific event occurs without requiring you or your tool to spend effort and resources to query the API of the tools you need to interact with.
+You just maintain a server able to accept the webhooks, and it receives the news when the event occurs.

-With this automation, comes improved performance.
+With this automation comes improved performance.
 Because there’s no manual action or querying involved in this interaction, it can happen so much faster.
-The second something happens and triggers the webhook, the piece of software receiving it jumps into action.
+The second something happens and the event triggers the webhook, the piece of software receiving it jumps into action.

 This increased speed is reflected in the experience of the end user, who sees their intended action happen more quickly.
 Imagine your company manages billing in Stripe.
-When someone changes or cancels plans, you want Stripe to tell you as soon as possible.
+When someone changes or cancels plans, you want Stripe to tell you as soon as it happens.
 A webhook makes it almost instantaneous.

 Improved performance also has a positive impact on your bottom line.
 Without webhooks, your software might need to pull from an API at regular intervals.
 That would mean that every 10 or 15 minutes, you’re using CPU or RAM which can really cost your business, especially if you’re hosted on the cloud.